-- Insist on the production of evidence of age documents, as specified by the Liquor Control Reform Act 1998, for entry to all licensed venues/point of sale where appropriate; - Prominently display Victorian Commission for Gambling and Licensing Regulation signage about restrictions on minors; - When checking ID, the ID is removed from a wallet/purse or cardholder and held by the staff member conducting the check to ensure it is current and an approved form of identification - see acceptable ID below.

-- If an approved form of ID is not supplied, no admittance to the premises is to be permitted unless the patron is obviously over the age of 18 years.
+- Insist on the production of evidence of age documents, as specified by the Liquor Control Reform Act 1998, for entry to all licensed venues/point of sale where appropriate; - Prominently display VGCCC signage about restrictions on minors; - When checking ID, the ID is removed from a wallet/purse or cardholder and held by the staff member conducting the check to ensure it is current and an approved form of identification see list of acceptable ID further below. - If an approved form of ID is not supplied, no admittance to the premises is to be permitted unless the patron is obviously over the age of 18 years.
 Entry will be at the discretion of the venue operator or delegate; - If an approved form of ID is requested and not supplied at a packaged liquor outlet, no sale will be permitted to take place; unless the patron is obviously over the age of 18 years.
-Entry will be at the discretion of the venue operator or delegate; and - If staff believe that a document being presented is false, defaced or in the possession of a person who is not the owner of the ID then the document will be confiscated and handed to the police (excluding a driver's licence).
+Entry will be at the discretion of the venue operator or delegate; and - If staff believe that a document being presented is false, defaced or in the possession of a person who is not the owner of the ID then the document will be confiscated and handed to the police within 28 days (excluding a driver's license).